-The opposite of what Paul asks would be to ask, "What does it mean to eat the Lord's Supper in a worthy manner?
-As we explore the answer to this question we each need to access ourselves.
+The opposite of what Paul asks - would be to ask, "What does it mean to eat the Lord's Supper in a worthy manner?
+As we explore the answer to this question, we each need to access ourselves.
 First, freely acknowledging there are no perfect saints, not even ourselves.
 We are all saved sinners, striving to sin less and honor God more.
-Just as God has shown His grace, we need to have grace with ourselves and with others.
+Just as God has shown His grace toward each of us, we need to have grace with ourselves and with others.
 In addition, fathers need to access the spiritual condition of their families and their children in order to protect them and grow their families spiritually.
-Being faithful to Christ is a guarantee of spiritual warfare.
-God admonishes fathers to know and teach.
-From the fifth book of Moses we find instruction to all but especially fathers, I read, "The LORD our God, the LORD is one.
+Being faithful to Christ is a guarantee that there will be spiritual warfare in one's life.
+God admonishes fathers to know God's Word and teach their family, thus giving them the spiritual weapons to stand against evil.
+From the fifth book of Moses, we find instruction to all but especially to fathers, I read, "The LORD our God, the LORD is one.
 5 You shall love the LORD your God with all your heart and with all your soul and with all your might.
 6 And these words that I command you today shall be on your heart.
 7 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise."

+(Deuteronomy 6:4-7)

-(Deuteronomy 6:4-7) To come to the feast table of Christ in a worthy manner is to see and savor what the bread and cup symbolize.
+To come to the altar or table of Christ in a worthy manner is to see and savor what the bread and cup symbolize.
 You see yourself as a child of God by the sacrifice of Jesus.
 You see yourself as part of Jesus' church.
 You are humbled by your salvation and feel remorse for being spiritually weak and sinning.
 You desire to live holy and bring honor and glory to Jesus in the living out of your life.
-You understand what Paul was instructing the church in Corinth, that we are to revere the church as precious, which means, we cherish both Christ and those whom He has saved.
+You understand what Paul was instructing the church in Corinth, is that we too are to revere the church as precious, which means, we cherish both Christ and those whom He has saved, no matter their social or economic status.
 We are to honor and love others as Christ does.
-We understand that by being obedient we experience Jesus' love, joy and peace.
+We understand that by being obedient to God's Word we experience Jesus' love, joy and peace.